 Planning and following a budget will help you track your expenses.
 This can help you decide where to cut back and be on the right track to becoming a minimalist.

 There are a few different ways to plan your budget.
 You can follow the 50-30-20 budgeting strategy.
-About 50% of your budget should go to satisfy your needs, 30% for your wants, and 20% for your savings.
+About 50% of your budget should go to satisfy your needs, 30% to your wants, and 20% to your savings.
 If you want to break your budget categories down further, you can follow this budgeting strategy.

 Now, prioritize your spending and get it categorized.
+Stay focused on things like minimalist kitchen essentials.
 When you’re following a minimalist lifestyle, you’ll want to make sure to spend on valuable things.

 3. Distinguish Your Needs from your Wants